spagheddieG/PyNavCore/readme.md

 ## Proposed Enhancements

-To increase the functionality and accuracy of this module, consider the following improvements:
+To increase the functionality and accuracy of this module, we are considering the following improvements:

 | Enhancement                                      | Status       |
 |--------------------------------------------------|--------------|